James Dalton (rugby union): National team

 He played his first game for the Springboks on 8 October 1994 against Argentina.
 His last test match took place on 23 November 2002 against England.

 He played in the 1995 World Cup (two games, winners).
-Although it is widely reported he took part in a fight which led to him missing the remainder of the 1995 World cup, TV footage shows that James Dalton was trying to stop the fight and calm the situation down.
+Although it is widely reported he took part in a fight which led to him missing the remainder of the 1995 World Cup, TV footage shows that Dalton was trying to stop the fight and calm the situation down.